-Looking to create beautiful flowerbeds packed with cottage garden plants?
+Looking to create beautiful flowerbeds packed with the best cottage garden plants?
 If you are then we've got plenty of inspiration for creating those romantic picture-postcard borders.
 Cottage gardens are all about the plants.
 Manicured lawns, paved patio areas and green avenues flanked by formal herbaceous borders all have their place, but a true cottage garden should be an informal colourful patchwork of billowing blooms.

 Planting was spontaneous and abundant.
 Flowers grown would have varied from self seeders to wild flowers and perhaps some gifted by the big house.
 All were planted together with will little attention to planning or plant hierarchy.
-Today a little planning is useful to create the perfect cottage garden scheme, so read on for some of our favourite cottage garden flowers that will help you to create those show-stopping summer borders.
+Today a little planning is useful to create the perfect cottage garden scheme, so read on for some of our favourite cottage garden plants that will help you to create those show-stopping summer borders.

 The best cottage garden plants